-The U.S. Masters Swimming Code of Regulations and Rules of Competition should be consulted for a complete list of administrative requirements for sanctioned and recognized meets.
-The U.S. Masters Swimming Rulebook is available at a cost of \$10.00 (minirulebook is \$6.00) from the USMS National Office, 1751 Mound St., Suite 201, Sarasota, FL 34236/800-550-SWIM (7946), or it can be ordered online at usms@usms.org.
+The USMS Rules of Competition and Code of Regulations should be consulted for a complete list of administrative requirements for sanctioned and recognized meets.

+The U.S. Masters Swimming Rulebook is available at a cost of \$12.00 (mini-rulebook is \$8.00) from the USMS National Office, 1751 Mound St., Suite 201, Sarasota, FL 34236/800-550-SWIM (7946), or it can be ordered online at usms@usms.org.

+Forward Start

-Forward Start The forward start may be taken from the starting block, the pool deck, or a push from the wall.
+The forward start may be taken from the starting block, the pool deck, or a push from the wall.
 The forward start or the backstroke start shall be used for freestyle events.
+The referee's long whistle indicates that the swimmer may take and maintain a position with at least one foot at the front of the platform or the deck (prior to "take your marks").
+On the command, "Take your marks," the swimmer shall immediately assume the starting position that maintains at least one foot at the front of the platform or the deck.

+In-the-Water Starts

-The referee's long whistle indicates that the swimmer may take and maintain a position with at least one foot at the front of the platform or the deck (prior to "take your mark").
-On the command, "Take your mark," the swimmer shall immediately assume the starting position that maintains at least one foot at the front of the platform or the deck.
-In-the-Water Starts A swimmer starting in the water must have one hand on the wall or starting platform and one foot on the wall and may face any direction.
-The backstroke start may be used as the in-the-water start during freestyle events and for freestyle relays, but not for the freestyle leg of medley relay events.
-A backstroke starting ledge may be used in freestyle events.
-Bacing Starts USMS has no requirement for certification of racing starts in
+A swimmer starting in the water must have one hand on the wall or starting platform and one foot on the wall and may face any direction.
+The backstroke start may be used as the in-the-water start during free-style events and for freestyle relays, but not for the freestyle leg of medley relay events.
+A backstroke starting ledge may be used in free-style events.

+Racing Starts

-Racing Starts USMS has no requirement for certification of racing starts in order to use starting platforms or backstroke starting ledges.
+USMS has no requirement for certification of racing starts in order to use starting platforms or backstroke starting ledges.

+Butterfly

-Butterfly The breaststroke kick may be used exclusively or interchangeably with the dolphin kick while doing the butterfly stroke at any time during the race.
+The breaststroke kick may be used exclusively or interchangeably with the dolphin kick while doing the butterfly stroke at any time during the race.
 Only one breaststroke kick is permitted per arm pull, except that a single breaststroke kick is permitted prior to the turn and the finish without an arm pull.
 After the start and after each turn, a single breaststroke kick is permitted prior to the first arm pull.